pasky/pachi/INSTALL.md

-Pachi will look for extra data files (such as dcnn, pattern, joseki or fuseki database) in pachi's system directory (`/usr/local/share/pachi` by default) as well as current directory.
+Pachi will look for extra data files (such as dcnn, pattern, joseki or fuseki database) in pachi's system directory (`/usr/local/share/pachi` by default), current directory or executable directory.
 System data directory can be overridden at runtime by setting `DATA_DIR` environment variable.